imchetanbisht/Assignment-Task/README.md

 -> Clean, scalable HTML, CSS, and JavaScript

-The goal was to create a brand-quality website that works seamlessly across mobile, tablet, and desktop devices without breaking alignment or design consistency.
+The goal was to create a brand-quality website that works seamlessly design consistency.

 ✨ Key Features